 I like best what Paramhansa Yogananda defined it: karma is a habit.

-The way I understand it, karma is the cycle that happens because a certain perception, thought or action (good or bad, doesn’t matter) takes root, and creates a cycle of circumstances and effect that is hard to break.
-Karma isn’t what happens to you because you messed up: karma is what happens to you as a result of a continuos cycle of attitudes, actions, thoughts, and perceptions.
+The way I understand it, karma is the cycle that happens because a certain perception, thought or action (good or bad, doesn’t matter) takes root and creates a cycle of circumstances and effect that is hard to break.
+Karma isn’t what happens to you because you messed up: karma is what happens to you as a result of a continuous cycle of attitudes, actions, thoughts, and perceptions.
 That is why those who think of karma as a “come around goes around” situation sooner or later start saying that karma doesn’t work: all the crooks seem to always get away with things, and we are always stuck with the short end of the stick.
 The irony here is that your being stuck with the short end of the stick is exactly what karma is about.
 It’s about how you can cultivate habits that influence everything in your life.

 Here is an example of how karma is comparable to habit: if you’re in the habit of being rude to people, it’s your karma that you will always be alone or disliked.
 That is, the consequence of the cycle of your treatment of others is your karma, which in this case, is loneliness.
 Moreover, karma is also the fact that you’re rude to people: the cause is inseparable from the effect.
 You have somehow managed to cultivate a habit of rudeness.
-This habit has now become your karma, which includes the consequences of your being rude to others, as well as the habit itself, since the habit is something that you cultivated yourself, and therefore is now your karma.
+This habit has now become your karma, which includes the consequences of your being rude to others, as well as the habit itself since the habit is something that you cultivated yourself, and therefore is now your karma.

 So, as you can see from the above example, karma is not retribution: it is merely the consequence of your actions, which are the consequences of a habit from which you never broke free.
-In this case, the consequences are easily seen, but in some cases we have to go deeper into Vedic thought to understand how karma works.
+In this case, the consequences are easily seen, but in some cases, we have to go deeper into Vedic thought to understand how karma works.

 For example, Yogananda once alluded to the fact that for some people poverty is karma, and he really did mean it in the context of habit.
-Those who do not understand karma can get angry at the idea that poverty is someone’s karma, but that’s because once again they make the mistake of understanding karma as some kind of divine decree, or divine justice.
+Those who do not understand karma can get angry at the idea that poverty is someone’s karma, but that’s because once again they make the mistake of understanding karma as some kind of divine decree or divine justice.
 Saying it’s your karma to be poor is like saying you deserve it, which is ridiculous!
-Of course they get offended: nobody wants to be told that they deserve being poor, sick, burdened with physical challenges, etc. But this is not what karma is, really, people, believe me.
+Of course, they get offended: nobody wants to be told that they deserve being poor, sick, burdened with physical challenges, etc. But this is not what karma is, really, people, believe me.
 It’s not how karma works.

 Karma is the habit of your soul, it’s a natural manifestation of all the collective actions and thoughts of all your lifetimes.
 And no, it isn’t a “you get coal for being bad and candy for being good” kind of situation.
 Let me illustrate why that would be the wrong analogy.

 Think of this example: you are born to a family where your mother owns nothing but the clothes on her back and your father is either unemployed or nonexistent.
 This is your “normal” environment in which you grow up.
 You seldom if ever come into contact with anyone who encourages you to do anything with yourself because, well, look at your role models: they have done nothing or could do nothing for themselves and they have no expectations, not for themselves nor for you.
 These are the kind of circumstances that cultivate your “karma” or cycle of habit.
 Chances are, that in this lifetime, you will be poor because your habit is to think of yourself as poor and to surround yourself with poor people whose attitudes are (not wrongly or rightly) attuned to breeding only poverty.
-Not only will you probably never have any real opportunities: if those opportunities by some stroke of luck did come your way, chances are you wouldn’t recognize them or know what to do with them.
-IT is not because you’re bad, or stupid, or deserving of poverty: it is simply because you are stuck in a cycle where getting out of your poverty would require unusual effort, unusual help, and, let’s face it, unusual luck.
+Not only will you probably never have any real opportunities: if those opportunities by some stroke of luck did come your way, chances are you might not recognize them or know what to do with them.
+It is not because you’re bad, or stupid, or deserving of poverty; it is simply because you are stuck in a cycle where getting out of your poverty would require unusual effort, unusual help, and, let’s face it, unusual luck.

 Unfortunately, in the Vedic cosmos, this has consequences beyond the cycle of one lifetime.
 If your karma is poverty, you may seek a karma of poverty because this is what is familiar to you, just like for many people who were born in dysfunctional families abusive lovers continue to show up.
-This is because abusiveness, for better or for worse, what is familiar for them, what is normal: they had abusive parents raise them, and so when they grow up they (unconsciously) seek that abusive figure in their partners.
-It’s not what they desire, it’s not even what they may consciously choose, but it’s an invariable cycle that will continue to happen for as long as the person who is stuck in it continues with the same perceptions, habits, and patterns, and for as long as that person continues to blame “fate” (which in a sense they would be right) and doesn’t get help, they will continue to get suck in abusive relationships.
+This is because abusiveness, for better or for worse, is what is familiar for them, what is normal: they had abusive parents raise them, so when they grow up they (unconsciously) seek that abusive figure in their partners.
+It’s not what they desire; it’s not even what they may consciously choose, but it’s an invariable cycle that will continue to happen for as long as the person who is stuck in it continues with the same perceptions, habits, and patterns, and for as long as that person continues to blame “fate” (which in a sense they would be right) and doesn’t get help, they will continue to get sucked in abusive relationships.

-If abuse is your habit, then abuse is what you will continue to find long after you have left your parent’s home.
+If abuse is your habit, then abuse is what you will continue to find long after you have left your parents’ home.
 Similarly, if poverty is karmic (a habit of your soul) then the tendency will be for your soul to incarnate in those circumstances that will invariably bring on poverty and continue the cycle of poverty — until you break whatever it is about your soul that seeks poverty and continues its vicious cycle.
-In the meantime your soul will incarnate again and again when it finds conditions that are familiar to it and to its habit or karma.
+In the meantime, your soul will incarnate again and again when it finds conditions that are familiar to it and to its habit or karma.
 Therefore, for as long as certain attitudes, perceptions, etc. exists, the soul will likely continue to seek conditions that will result in poverty.
 By contrast, a soul who believes it deserves riches and privileges will only seek to reincarnate during those circumstances that are most favorable to riches and privileges.
 That is why it seems that the privileged always get away with things.
 Because, well, they do!

 You could be someone who is stuck in a cycle of violence, too: you could be someone who can never conceive of attaining anything without fighting to the death for it, and this attitude will be reinforced with each lifetime where this attitude manifests the same results.
-The more you drink of that toxic poison, the more you toxic you will get.
+The more you drink of that toxic poison, the more toxic you will get.
 Just as it’s true that if you’re born in violent circumstances (whether it’s in some gang-ruled district of LA or in some corner of Afghanistan) it’s likely that your future will be ruled by that violence and that you won’t break from it.
 It takes a truly special person and some truly special effort and opportunity to break you out of that cycle of violence if you’re born into it.
 Well, I’m sorry to say, but that’s karma: and I mean, karma works the same way.
 The more you grip violence as a habit of life, the more that violence will be your life, now and always, in all future lives — until you change.